What is aquatic physiotherapy?

 I am scheduled to have a hip or knee joint replacement in a few months, is there any value in me doing aquatic physiotherapy before the operation?

 It depends on your individual situation.
 In most circumstances, exercise to become a little stronger before the operation will be of benefit after the operation.
 Aquatic exercise is a comfortable way to exercise prior to your surgery except in situations where you are in extreme discomfort.
-For further information on the research in this area please see articles under the benefits and research in aquatic physiotherapy section.
+For further information on the research in this area have a look at BENEFITS AND RESEARCH page and look at the clinical research summaries on Pre-operative aquatic exercise prior to joint replacement https://www.aquaticphysioexercise.com.au/benefits-research/

 What other options are available for water exercise groups for people with arthritis?

-Outside aquatic physiotherapy sessions, general water exercise can be accessed via aqua fitness or aqua aerobic classes at your local pool.
-Arthritis Victoria also has a great program called WAVES that is run by volunteer leaders for people with arthritis.
-Always consult your doctor about the most suitable exercise for you.
+Outside aquatic physiotherapy sessions, general water exercise can be accessed via aqua fitness or aqua aerobic classes at your local pool or local arthritis group may also run programs.
+Always consult your doctor or your local physiotherapist about the most suitable exercise for you.

 What is the difference between an aqua aerobics or aqua fitness class and an aquatic physiotherapy session?

 Most water fitness or aqua aerobics sessions are done in a class format in deeper water.
 Most participants are completing the same or similar fitness exercises for the whole session with general fitness or flexibility aims.
 The instructor can modify exercises you are having difficulty with.
 Group size with aqua aerobics can be 20 participants or more.
-This is a good option if you want to improve your fitness but speak to your doctor about whether this type of exercise is appropriate for you.
+These are fitness programs rather than rehabilitation oriented programs.
+So aqua aerobics is a good option if you want to improve your fitness but speak to your doctor about whether this type of exercise is appropriate for you.